1-Dehydroepiandrosterone

-1-Androsterone (also known as 1-andro, 1-dehydroepiandrosterone, 1-DHEA, δ^{1}-epiandrosterone, or 5α-androst-1-en-3β-ol-17-one) is a synthetic, orally active anabolic-androgenic steroid (AAS).
+1-Dehydroepiandrosterone (also known as 1-Andro, 1-DHEA, 1-androsterone or 5α-androst-1-en-3β-ol-17-one) is a synthetic, orally active anabolic-androgenic steroid (AAS).
 It is an androgen prohormone of 1-testosterone (dihydroboldenone), 1-androstenedione, and other 1-dehydrogenated androstanes.
 The drug has been sold on the Internet as a designer steroid and "dietary supplement".
 It is a positional isomer of dehydroepiandrosterone (DHEA; 5-dehydroepiandrosterone).